Development Guide

 Build Sphinx documentation:

-# Using Makefile (recommended)
+# Using Makefile (recommended from repository root)

 make docs

-# Manual build
+# Manual build from docfiles/

 cd docfiles